Golf Simulator Room - Design Ideas

 GOLF SIMULATOR AT A PRACTICE FACILITY FOR A GOLF TEAM

-We’ve helped many high school and college golf teams reimagine and upgrade their practice facilities.
+We’ve helped many high school and college golf teams reimagine and upgrade their practice facilities, including the UW-La Crosse women's golf team.
 After all, how are teams supposed to stay sharp in the offseason when the weather outside is a bit frightful?

 We’ve also installed 10 hitting bays at a boarding school for their students to both practice on and use in gym class.
 The staff says the project was for the students, but they were pretty giddy themselves.